A Guide to Maximizing Your 2022 Year-End Fundraising

 1. Review Past Fundraising Campaigns

-Your previous fundraising campaign performance can indicate how equipped your nonprofit is for a new campaign.
-Take some time to review donation data and metrics from your past campaigns, and as you plan for your next campaign, identity KPIs to help your nonprofit team stay on track.
+Take some time to review donation data and metrics from your past campaigns, and as you plan for your this year, identity KPIs to help your nonprofit team stay on track.

 When evaluating your past campaigns, consider the following: